juxor/afaq/markdown/secJ5.md

 well known and widely documented"_ [**Op.
 Cit.**, p.
 229]).
 As an example of this David Noble discusses a scheme ran by General Electric in the late 1960s:

-> _ "After considerable conflict, GE introduced a quality of work life program . . . which gave workers much more control over the machines and the production process and eliminated foremen.
+> _"After considerable conflict, GE introduced a quality of work life program . . . which gave workers much more control over the machines and the production process and eliminated foremen.
 Before long, by all indicators, the program was succeeding -- machine use, output and product quality went up;
-scrap rate, machine downtime, worker absenteeism and turnover when down, and conflict on the floor dropped off considerably.
+scrap rate, machine downtime, worker absenteeism and turnover went down, and conflict on the floor dropped off considerably.
 Yet, little more than a year into the program -- following a union demand that it be extended throughout the shop and into other GE locations -- top management abolished the program